 New genetic analysis techniques offer promise to accelerate vaccine development.
 But developing and testing candidates is expensive – and a risky gamble.
 “The reality is most vaccines will fail,” said vaccine maker Seth Berkley 4 June.
 And the covid-19 carrier is a novel coronavirus with considerable wiles, which means developing a vaccine for it will be an especially tricky business.

 Vaccines against viral respiratory diseases are, at best, modestly effective, and only work for a short time, as viruses quickly learn how to overcome the defensive gesture.
-This is likely to be the case with V2, especially if antibodies are any indication – though it remains uncertain the degree to which antibodies are necessary for immunity.
+This is already proving to be the case with V2.
+Several new variants of the virus have been identified throughout the world.

 Including V2, there are 5 coronaviruses in widespread circulation causing colds.
 “One thing we know about these coronaviruses is that people can get reinfected fairly often,” said British immunologist Stuart Neil.
 “The protective immunity people generate doesn’t last very long.”
 This has been found for covid-19 as well.
 “Most importantly, it puts another nail in the coffin of the dangerous concept of herd immunity,” adds British virologist Jonathan Heeney.